Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 Tips for Making Your Listing a Success

 Similar to other sites, reviews can be posted on your listing.
-Start by approaching a few satisfied clients and request their feedback.
+Start by approaching a few satisfied clients and requesting their feedback.
 You may be surprised at how many agree to do so – 68% of customers write a review when asked.

 Then, develop a plan for getting more feedback whether by reaching out to several old customers or creating an email for first-time customers.